11 Benefits Of Oregano Oil | How To Use It & Side Effects

 How To Use Oregano Oil?

 The essential oil should be diluted with a carrier oil like jojoba or coconut oil before applying topically.
 The capsule form of oregano oil has different concentrations.
-Please use only the therapeutic grade.
-Consult a doctor before taking them.
+Select high-quality, therapeutic-grade capsules and talk to your healthcare provider about the right dosage for you.
+Generally, taking 1 to 2 capsules a day is common, but your needs may differ based on your health.

 Uses